LLNL/sundials/doc/shared/nvectors/NVector_HIP.rst

-The NVECTOR_HIP module defines implementations of all standard vector operations defined in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for :c:func:`N_VSetArrayPointer`.
+The NVECTOR_HIP module defines implementations of all standard vector operations defined in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for :c:func:`N_VSetArrayPointer`.
-The names of vector operations are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_Hip`` (e.g. :c:func:`N_VDestroy_Hip`).
+The names of vector operations are obtained from those in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_Hip`` (e.g. :c:func:`N_VDestroy_Hip`).
 The module NVECTOR_HIP provides the